tbrinkley/basic-website-01/README.md

 # basic-website-01

-# Basic website for students to copy.
+This is a basic two-page HTML template website for students to start.